tymyrddin/purple/source/docs/audits/borrowed-blueprints.md

 way a first-time house builder reaches for someone else's plans.
 It is a reasonable instinct.
 The plans are complete, the terminology is shared with every auditor and customer who will ever ask questions, and "the standard requires it" unlocks budget that "I am worried about this" never has.
 The blueprint is borrowed for good reasons.
-What follows is about the cost of forgetting it is borrowed.
+The cost is forgetting it is borrowed.

 ## What the blueprint buys